 Safe Harbor Statement:

-This press release contains forward–looking statements.
-Any statements in this news release that are not statements of historical fact may be considered to be forward–looking statements.
-Written words such as “may,” “will,” “expect,” “believe,” “anticipate,” “estimate,” “intends,” “goal,” “objective,” “seek,” “attempt,” or variations of these or similar words, identify forward–looking statements.
+This press release contains forward-looking statements.
+Any statements in this news release that are not statements of historical fact may be considered to be forward-looking statements.
+Written words, such as “may,” “will,” “expect,” “believe,” “anticipate,” “estimate,” “intends,” “goal,” “objective,” “seek,” “attempt,” or variations of these or similar words, identify forward-looking statements.
 By their nature, forward-looking statements and forecasts involve risks and uncertainties because they relate to events and depend on circumstances that will occur in the near future.
-There are a number of factors that could cause actual results and developments to differ materially, including, but not limited to: our ability to attract members; convert members into paying subscribers and retain our paying subscribers; keep pace with rapid technological changes; maintain the strength of our existing brands; and maintain and enhance those brands and our dependence upon the telecommunications infrastructure and our networking hardware and software infrastructure.
-For a discussion of those and further risks and uncertainties, please see our filings with the Securities and Exchange Commission.
+There are a number of factors that could cause actual results and developments to differ materially, including, but not limited to our ability to: attract members; convert members into paying subscribers and retain our paying subscribers; develop or acquire new product offerings and successfully implement and expand those offerings; keep pace with rapid technological changes; maintain the strength of our existing brands; and maintain and enhance those brands and our dependence upon the telecommunications infrastructure and our networking hardware and software infrastructure.
+For a discussion of these and further risks and uncertainties, please see our filings with the Securities and Exchange Commission.
 We file annual, quarterly and special reports, proxy statements and other information with the SEC.
 You may read and copy any reports, statements or other information that we file at the SEC’s public reference room at 100 F Street, N.E., Washington, D.C., 20549.
 Please call the SEC at 1-800-SEC-0330 for further information on the public reference room.
 Our public filings with the SEC also are available from commercial document retrieval services and at the web site maintained by the SEC at http://www.sec.gov.

 About Spark Networks plc: